History of Guyana: Burnham in power

-The Central Intelligence Agency later argued that following independence in 1966, the country has been "ruled mostly by socialist-oriented governments."
-In February 1967, Guyana would begin a standby arrangement with the International Monetary Fund.
+The U.S. Central Intelligence Agency (CIA) later argued that following independence in 1966, the country has been "ruled mostly by socialist-oriented governments."
+In February 1967, Guyana would begin a Stand-By Arrangement with the International Monetary Fund (IMF).
 Such arrangements would continue, off-and-on until 1979.

 Another challenge to the newly independent government came at the beginning of January 1969, with the Rupununi Uprising.
 In the Rupununi region in southwest Guyana, along the Venezuelan border, white settlers and Amerindians rebelled against the central government.
 Several Guyanese policemen in the area were killed, and spokesmen for the rebels declared the area independent and asked for Venezuelan aid.
 Troops arrived from Georgetown within days, and the rebellion was quickly put down, with those remaining fleeing to Venezuela, which refused to provide military aid to the rebels.
 After the uprising, Venezuela President Rafael Caldera and Burnham were alarmed at the uprising and vowed to focus their attentions on the issue of the territorial dispute between their two countries.
 Their concern led to the Port of Spain Protocol in 1970.
-In 2019, the office of Guyanese president David Granger would describe the rebellion as consisting of "a few related cattle-owning families...[on] huge haciendas" rather than Indigenous people.
+In 2019, the office of Guyanese President David Granger would describe the rebellion as consisting of "a few related cattle-owning families...[on] huge haciendas" rather than Indigenous people.